1. Gonto @ 12

 11. Image showing what Hypergrowth is

 After running the marketing team at Auth0 for 7 years and helping the company grow its ARR from $0 to 9 figures, Okta decided to acquire it for 6.5B.
-After giving it a lot of thought, I made the call to leave Auth0 and follow my dream of starting my own company.
-I co-founded Hypergrowth Partners with Guillaume "𝑮" Cabane.
-Hypergrowth Partners invests its partners' time & knowledge to help the companies from its portfolio achieve hypergrowth in exchange for equity.
-In simpler terms, we help companies achieve exponential growth like Auth0 did.
-We take equity from the companies we help so that we're aligned with their goals.
+After giving it a lot of thought, I made the call to leave Auth0 and focus full time on helping other companies achieve the same level of growth.
+I became a General Partner and B2B SaaS Advisor at Hypergrowth Partners with Guillaume "𝑮" Cabane.
+Hypergrowth Partners helps B2B startups grow faster in exchange for equity.
+We help startups with creative GTM, specifically focused on Product-Led Growth, ABM Outbound, and Automated outbound.
+We are a team of senior (VP, SVP) B2B marketers with significant experience at high-growth startups (Auth0, Zapier, Segment, Atlassian, G2).
+We've helped companies like Vercel, Ramp, Retool, Honeycomb, and Maze among others

 We have arrived at the present.
 Now it's time to shape the future together.
 If you want to bounce an idea off me, talk about a project, or just want to grab a beer, contact me!
 You can be part of my story!